-3 days car hire from Geneva Airport from only £16.07* per day.
+3 days car hire from Geneva Airport from only £19.58 per day, and FREE cancellation options*

 Geneva is a cosmopolitan city whose cultural variety draws people from all over the world.
 Located along the banks of a beautiful lake, you'll find five star restaurants, chocolate shops, and a bar scene unique to this corner of the country.